bookofproofs/bookofproofs.github.io/_sources/history/16th-century/golius.md

 title: Golius, Jacobus
 born: 1596
 died: 1667
-keywords: Jacob Gool, integral calculus, variations, polynomials, derivatives, integrals, numerical solutions
+keywords: jacob gool,golius
-description: Jacob Gool was a renowned orientalist, astronomer, and mathematician known for his book on integral calculus and innovative methods of teaching applied mathematics.
+description: Jacob Golius or Jacob Gool was an orientalist, astronomer and mathematician based at the University of Leiden in Netherlands.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---